 Some people argue that technology is making us more isolated and less social.
 Do you agree?
 Why?

 However, it’s not as bad as it might seem.
 Technology has also made it easier for people to stay in touch with friends and family who may live far away or have busy schedules.
-Another advantage worth noting is greater access and exposure to social events and communities, enabling people to connect with like-minded individuals they may not have met otherwise.
+Another advantage worth noting is greater access to social events and communities, enabling people to connect with like-minded individuals they may not have met otherwise.
 Ultimately, whether technology is making us more reclusive and socially passive depends on how we use it and the balance we strike between virtual and real-world interactions.

 With the rise of automation and artificial intelligence, some experts predict that many jobs will be lost in the years ahead.
 What do you think about this?